ZXfkSIE/ThousandPlayer/README.md

 3. Build.

 ## Windows
-1. Install [Conan] from Qt Maintenance Tool or [official website](https://conan.io/downloads.html).
+1. Install Conan from Qt Maintenance Tool or [official website](https://conan.io/downloads.html).
 2. Turn on Conan plugin in Qt Creator.

 ![](figure/ConanPlugin.png)

-3. Use Qt Creator to open the root `CMakeLists.txt`, then configure the project with Qt 6.2 or above.
+3. Open the root `CMakeLists.txt` by Qt Creator, then configure the project with Qt 6.2 or above.
 The first attempt of CMake configuration should be failed due to the lack of Conan-related scripts, but it's OK.
-4. Go to "Projects" tab, raise the existing "Conan install" build step to the top of the list and add the additional argument `--profile /replace/it/with/project/root/directory/conan_debug_windows_x64.txt` to it.
+4. Go to "Projects" tab, raise the existing "Conan install" build step to top of the list and add additional argument `--profile /replace/it/with/project/root/directory/conan_debug_windows_x64.txt` to it.
    - If you are making release build, change the filename to `conan_release_windows_x64.txt`.

 ![](figure/ConanInstallBuildStep.png)